 If treated early, the prognosis for AVCD is promising.
-AVCD is relatively rare, happening in about 1 out of every 5,000 live births.
 Babies with Down syndrome have a higher likelihood of AVCD; approximately 45 percent of children with Down syndrome have some form of congenital heart disease and about 25 percent of these have some type of atrioventricular canal defect.
 In a similar correlation, about 1/3 of children with AVCDs have Down’s syndrome.

 How is AVCD diagnosed during pregnancy?

 If your doctor suspects a fetal heart anomaly after reviewing your routine ultrasound, he or she may request a fetal echocardiogram (echo), which is an ultrasound of the fetus’s heart.
 This safe, noninvasive test shows the structure of the heart and how it is functioning, which can help us confirm the diagnosis and decide on the best option for treatment after delivery.
 Our Fetal Heart Team will monitor the baby closely for the remainder of the pregnancy.

 The team at FCI will work with the cardiology team to determine the best timing for delivery, which is usually at term.

 Most babies with AVCD can be delivered vaginally at term, unless there are obstetric indications for another mode of delivery.
 It is best for these babies to be delivered at a medical center where there is access to a team of pediatric cardiologists and neonatologists, along with an established Neonatal Intensive Care Unit (NICU).